 A Look at Employment-Equity Groups Among Recent Post- Secondary Graduates: Visible Minorities, Aboriginal Peoples and the Activity Limited - TED WANNELL, NATHALIE CARON, Statistics Canada

-Abstract: Employment equity legislation is becoming more prevalent in Canadian labor markets, yet--other than broad availability numbers--the labor market experiences of designated groups have not been well documented.
+Abstract: Employment equity legislation is becoming more prevalent in Canadian labor markets.
 Using the National Graduates Survey of 1992, this report profiles the early labor market experiences of visible minorities, Aboriginal peoples and persons with disabilities who graduated from Canadian universities and community colleges in 1990.
 In general, we find that the earnings of designated group members are very similar to the earnings of their classmates.

 EMPLOYMENT EQUITY, A COMMITMENT TO MERIT: REPORT, Canadian Parliament, House of Commons, Standing Committee on Human Rights & the Status of Disabled Persons: 1995.